markope/crossbarwww/website/crossbario/iotcookbook/Tessel-Camera.md

 This returns a hex-encoded photo.
 (In the example frontent, this is converted to a base64-encoded data URL.)

 The procedure can also be called to yield [progressive results](../docs/Progressive Call Results) by setting the option `receive_progress: true`.
 In this case, a third handler is attached to the call, and this receives updates about the stage of the process (e.g. "photo taken", "transmitting photo").
+The provided example uses progressive results.

 ## Using it